The-Microservice-Dungeon/player-robocop/README.md

    calls are fully mocked with random data.
 2. **prod** - assumes a running Kafka and an available endpoint for the Game service (either as local Docker containers, or in production environment; the URLs and ports are controlled via environment variables).
-   If used locally, all dungeon services need to be locally running using the Docker Compose script (fixme - link), plus a local Kafka.
+   If used locally, all dungeon services need to be locally running using the [Python script](https://github.com/The-Microservice-Dungeon/local-dev-environment), plus a local Kafka (either [manually](https://kafka.apache.org/quickstart), or with this [Compose script](https://github.com/The-Microservice-Dungeon/devops/tree/kafka)).

 # Architecture